10 Cool Midwest Ice Cream Shops

 Zingerman's Creamery, Ann Arbor, Michigan

 This Ann Arbor institution is best known for their deli and mail-order catalog of treats but Zingerman's Creamery makes some of the best cheese and gelato in the state, using Italian equipment and techniques and incorporating fresh Michigan ingredients.
 There's black and blueberry sorbet every summer and pawpaw gelato with ripe Michigan pawpaws in autumn.
 All the gelato is made to order in small batches with Calder Dairy milk and organic Demerara brown sugar.

 Bebe Zito Ice Cream, Minneapolis

-Newlyweds Ben Spangler and Gabriella Grant opened their Uptown ice cream shop, Bebe Zito Ice Cream, during the pandemic and they craft their small-batch ice cream at The Good Acre, a nonprofit shared kitchen that connects farmers with food artisans.
+Newlyweds Ben Spangler and Gabriella Grant opened their Uptown ice cream shop, Bebe Zito Ice Cream, during the pandemic, with a second location opening this summer at Malcolm Yards Food Hall.
+They specialize in handcrafted, small-batch ice cream.
 A few of their creative flavors have been California marzipan, mezcal, prickly pear with tequila and lime, and strawberry rhubarb razz jam with cream cheese.